bradleyeckert/chad/isa.md

 The Chad ISA was inspired by the J1 architecture.
 How did Bowman come up with the J1?
 Somehow the stars lined up and out popped the J1.
-What a great architecture for the future of computing.
+What a big architecture for the future of little computing.
 Some small tweaks to the J1 facilitate double precision math, looping, large address spaces, bit field operations, and room for user instructions.
 The result is the Chad ISA.